alvaro-frank/sentiment_analysis/README.md

 - **NVIDIA Container Toolkit** (required for the GPU support if configured in `docker-compose.yml`).

 **How to Run**
-1. **Build and Run Default Training**: The command below builds the sentiment-analyser:v1 image and exposes a REST API to predict.
+1. **Build and expose Predict API**: The command below builds the sentiment-analyser:v1 image and exposes a REST API to predict.
 ```bash
 docker-compose up --build
 ```